MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/quickstart-install-configure-DHCP-server.md

 #### [PowerShell](#tab/powershell)

-Here's how to deploy DHCP using the [Install-WindowsFeature](/powershell/module/servermanager/install-windowsfeature) command.
+Here's how to install DHCP using the [Install-WindowsFeature](/powershell/module/servermanager/install-windowsfeature) command.

 1. Run PowerShell on your computer in an elevated session.